Route: London Amsterdam Berlin Prague Vienna Bratislava Budapest Zagreb Ljubljana Venice Florence Rome Nice Barcelona Paris London

-With a slightly more leisurely pace, you’ll cover 14 destinations in 5 weeks.
+Transport: With a slightly more leisurely pace, you’ll cover 14 destinations in 5 weeks.
 This route is 36 days long, involving 35 nights in your accommodation, with all journeys taken during the day.
 Journeys vary in length from a few hours to a full day’s travel.
-Start and finish in your nearest UK station and travel by Eurostar to and from Paris/Brussels – it’s all included in the price.
-Prefer to fly to Amsterdam and back from Paris rather than taking the Eurostar?
-No problem, just request a price and reply to the email to let us know – we’ll adjust the price for you.
+Start and finish in your nearest UK station and travel by Eurostar to and from Amsterdam/Paris – it’s all included in the price!

-This package is our most popular European backpacking route, and with our 5 week option you’ll spend 2 or 3 nights in each city.
+The Whole Hog is our most popular European backpacking route, and with our 5 week option you’ll spend 2 or 3 nights in each city and you’ll always travel during the day.
 That means you’ve got time to soak up the sights and have a night out or too without being rushed.
 As well as Europe’s top cities, you’ll also discover some hidden gems like Zagreb and Ljubljana.
 Perfect if you’ve got a little more time on your hands.

-If you wake up late in Amsterdam or fancy a few more hours in Berlin, don’t worry!
-The joy of interrailing is that a lot of your journeys are open.
+If you wake up late in Prague or fancy a few more hours in Berlin, don’t worry!
+The joy of interrailing is that a lot of your journeys are open (no seat reservations required).
 So you can change your plans at the last minute and cram more sightseeing in, if you prefer…

-Start your European backpacking route in London and settle into your journey on board the Eurostar to Brussels.
-A quick train change and you’re heading off to experience the famously buzzing night-life in Amsterdam.
-With coffeeshops and museums galore, you’ll have the perfect mix of culture and partying to contend with!
+Start your European backpacking route in London and settle into your journey on board the Eurostar to Amsterdam.
+With coffee shops and museums galore, you’ll have the perfect mix of culture and partying to contend with!
 Next up is the cosmopolitan and edgy atmosphere in Berlin, the European city that never sleeps.
 Carry on to Prague for gorgeous Gothic scenery by day, and long, boozy nights in secret underground bars by night.
 Next, head south to classical Vienna, the music capital of the continent, before making your way up the Danube River to Bratislava and grand old bohemian Budapest.

 After one too many in the Ruin Bars, recuperate at a spa before heading to the underrated Croatian capital, Zagreb.
 With a buzzing cafe culture and chilled bars, you won’t go hungry or bored!
 Head west straight through Slovenia for a stop in picturesque Ljubljana, just 45 minutes from the glorious Lake Bled.
 A scenic ride through the Slovenian Alps and you’ll wind up in Italy.